3 Programme of Learning

 |Manages multi-disciplinary working

-3.5 Breadth of experience required during training in Urology
+3.5 Breadth of experience required during training in Neurosurgery

 3.5.1 The syllabus

-The syllabus, shown in appendix 2, provides a detailed description of the specialty-specific knowledge, clinical and technical skills required for each phase of training and for certification in Urology.
-The syllabus is organised by topics which are the presenting conditions of patients in relation to the specialty.
+The syllabus, shown in appendix 2, provides a detailed description of the Neurosurgery-specific knowledge, clinical and technical skills required for each phase of training and for certification in Neurosurgery.
+The syllabus is organised by topics which are the presenting conditions of patients in relation to Neurosurgery.
 Trainees are expected to have exposure to all topics in phase 2 of training.

 3.5.2 Critical conditions

 From the syllabus, a list of critical conditions has been identified which are of significant importance for patient safety and demonstration of a safe breadth of practice.
 Across surgery, these are defined as any condition where a misdiagnosis could be associated with devastating consequences for life or limb.
-These critical conditions are assessed individually by means of the Case Based Discussion (CBD) and Clinical Evaluation Exercise (CEX), which both include an assessment of clinical judgement and decision-making.
+These critical conditions are assessed individually by means of the Case Based Discussion (CBD) and Clinical Evaluation Exercise (CEX), which both include an assessment of clinical judgment and decision-making.
+An indicative three or more CBDs or CEXs must be achieved at the specified level to progress between phases of training.
+Phase 1 CBD or CEX assessments may be performed by phase 2 or 3 trainees or by a consultant.
+Phase 2 and 3 CBD or CEX assessments must be performed by a consultant.
 They provide formative feedback to the trainee and feed into the summative assessment of the Assigned Educational Supervisor (AES) via the AES report for the ARCP.
-A list of critical conditions for Urology is given in appendix 3 and is included in the certification requirements in this curriculum.
-These critical conditions were decided following wide consultation with clinicians and trainers in the specialty.
+A list of critical conditions for Neurosurgery is given in appendix 3 and is included in the certification requirements in this curriculum.
+These critical conditions were decided following wide consultation with clinicians and trainers in Neurosurgery.

 3.5.3 Index procedures